-INTUITION AIP Chamfer Blocks were designed to ensure the femoral trial and implant seats fully on the distal femur by preparing the chamfer cuts with additional clearance.
+INTUITION A/P Chamfer Blocks are designed to ensure the femoral trial and implant seats fully on the distal femur by preparing the chamfer cuts with additional clearance.

-Therefore, a small "gap" may be observed between the femoral trial/implant and the chamfer cuts, particularly the anterior chamfer.
+Therefore, a small "gap" may be observed between the femoral trial and the chamfer cuts, particularly the anterior chamfer.
 This gap is intentional by design to ensure that fixation is achieved with the distal, anterior, and posterior surfaces.
 In this way, the position of the femoral component can be best controlled with regards to flexion and extension gaps.